Managed Print Services (MPS)

 The problem is, even large enterprises often can’t justify the resources needed to establish an internal print team.

-That’s where managed print services, or MPS, comes in.
+That’s where managed print services, or MPS, come in.

 Defining MPS: What are Managed Print Services?